seng438-winter-2022/seng438-a1-JayGurjar/seng438Report.md

 **How the pair testing was managed and teamwork/effort was divided**

-For pair testing, one partner was sharing their screen and the other was logging the bugs in the software.
+For pair testing, we had one partner who was sharing their screen and attempting to run the scripted testcases or an exploratory testcase while the other overlooked the execution of the testcase.
+After execution one of them logged the bugs in the software.
+The roles were switched for every testcase to provide both partners handson learning experience with testing.
 For exploratory and manual testing one benefit of the partner was discussing bugs and talking about them and ensuring no mistakes were made.
 Working with a partner provided a different perspective on testing and gave different ideas.

 **Difficulties encountered, challenges overcome, and lessons learned**

-Since there was no explicit format about exploratory testing it was a little difficult to report and keep track of the bugs due to a lack of specific format.
+Since there was no explicit format about exploratory testing it was a bit difficult to report and keep track of the bugs due to a lack of specific format and lack of definite number of testcases.
 We fixed the problem by reporting the bug when we encountered it, without even trying to reproduce it, since that's not the nature of exploratory testing.
-Also we learned that manual testing is a more organized form of testing and allows for everything to be performed more effectively.
+Also we learned that manual testing is a more organized form of testing and allows for everything to be performed more effectively, adding to this we learnt that manual scripted testing allows us to replicate the test very easily since the script is documented beforehand.

  **Comments/feedback on the lab and lab document itself**

-The lab was interesting and we learned a lot about different testing techniques.
+The lab was interesting and we learned a lot about different testing techniques and the importance of testing itself, we became aware of the fact that testing is a major component in the success of a work product.
 We would prefer a pdf submission instead as that is what we are more accustomed to.